Samir-Sell/templatepptx/README.md

 -   `output_pptx` : File path to the desired output location of the combined PowerPoint.

 *Methods:*
--   `batchTool.combine_slides()` Runs the method to combine slides and output all slides into one PPTX.
+-   `templatepptx.batchTool.combine_slides()` Runs the method to combine slides and output all slides into one PPTX.
+    - `is_numeric` : Boolean which defaults to True.
 Combine slides will attempt to combine slides in the correct numerical order that contain only numeric digits such as 1, 2 or 3.
 For examples, the following directory containing 1.pptx, 4.pptx and 2.pptx will be combined using slides from 1 first, 2 second and 4 last.
+    - `specify_master` : A file path which specifies if a blank master deck exists.
+Defaults to None and creates a blank template for you.
+Allows for slide masters to be used which contain certain themes that will persist when combining slides.
+Text and images on a slide master will NOT be parsed and will remain intact.
+ONLY blank slide templates are used to create and copy PowerPoint templates, therefore only the blank Slide Master slide will be seen in the end product.

 ## Future Planned Features
 - ArcGIS Feature Service Support (Ask as needed)